mhanberg/temple/guides/your-first-template.md

 ## Attributes

-Temple leverages `Phoenix.HTML.attributes_escape/1` internally, so you can refer to it's documentation for all of the details.
+Temple leverages `Phoenix.HTML.attributes_escape/1` internally, so you can refer to its documentation for all the details.

 ### Dynamic Attributes